nuuuwan/polls_app/FAQ.md

 ## How do I create a poll?

 Click on "Add New" in the Bottom Menu.
-Select your poll question, answer list, and whether the poll is public or unlisted.
+Select your question, answer list, and whether the poll is public or unlisted.
 Finally, click "Add New Poll".

 ## What is the difference between a public poll and an unlisted poll?